Beltus/blog/_blog/2020-03-16-five-things-to-becoming-top-performing-student.md

 ![](https://beltus.github.io/vision/images/rest.jpg)

 If there is one thing I learned the hard way, it is the significant benefit of constant breaks during study period.
-If you are a **midnight candle** burner, how is working out for you till now?
+If you are a **midnight candle** burner, how is that working out for you till now?
 How do you feel the next day in school or at work?
 Tired?
 You tell me.

 Everyone knows that ***the more you study the more you know***.
 But here is what I came to realize a little later, the ***more you study without rest the less you know.*** Irrespective of the fact that our brains are made up of approximately 80% water, always try to visualize your brain as a tough round muscle.
 Just like the muscles of your arms and legs, the more you exercise them the stronger and bigger they become.
 However, excessive muscle exercise results in muscle tear and potential damage which can lead to life-time health complications.
 One skill the geniuses around you have mastered is how to exercise their brains and rest them.
 They know exactly when to take a break and then continue studying in an efficiently stress-free way.